arskom/spyne/doc/source/manual/03_types.rst

-Dealing with binary data with Spyne is not that hard -- you just need to make sure your data is parsed incrementally when you're preparing to deal with arbitrary-size binary data.
+Dealing with binary data with Spyne is not that hard -- you just need to make sure your data is parsed incrementally when you're preparing to deal with arbitrary-size binary data, which means you need to do a lot of testing as different WSGI implementations behave differently.

 Complex
 -------

-Complex objects are, by definition, types that can contain other types.
+Types that can contain other types are termed "complex objects".
 They must be subclasses of :class:`spyne.model.primitive.ComplexModel` class.

 Here's a sample complex object definition: ::